lockejan/blog/content/about.md

 I'm holding a bachelor degree in media engineering and am currently enrolled in a masters program for media related computer science in düsseldorf, germany.

-When I'm not hacking into my keyboard writing code in Java, TypeScript, Python or Clojure, I like to...
+When I'm not hacking into my keyboard writing code in various programming languages like Python, Clojure or X, I like to...

 >    ...spend time with my wife and our beloved espresso machine.